Norman Cota may have been the oldest soldier to set foot on Omaha Beach on D-Day. He was certainly the baddest.

 His command of shell-shocked troops through enemy fire earned him the honor of leading U.S. Army troops down the Champs Elysees in the parade celebrating the liberation of Paris.

 He was highly decorated, remembered for his leadership, his courage, his ability to visualize a battle and his preparation of his men.

-Norman Cota, though, is best remembered as the D-Day hero who personally led traumatized soldiers through a gap off bloody Omaha Beach on June 6, 1944.
+Norman Cota on D-Day personally led traumatized soldiers through a gap off bloody Omaha Beach.

 Then he topped that performance the next day.